 The Trust can refuse to comply with your request for deletion of your data only in certain limited circumstances.

-Records held on the Wiseradviser site will be held for up to three years.
+Records held on the Wiseradviser site will be held for three years after last usage after which time they will be deleted.
 This is to ensure that you are able to access records of training courses completed with us.
-Should you wish for this data to be removed, then you just need to contact us.
+You can withdraw your consent and ask to remove your details from our records at any time by emailing us at DPO@moneyadvcietrust.org or by calling us.